Name: Sarah Farrens

 A Little Bit About Sarah

 For Sarah, a native of Spanaway, motherhood was the best motivation to turn her life around.
-“I have these two beautiful children (Ally is 5 and Bubba is 3) that I wasn’t being the best mom too, so I was willing to try anything,” she said of joining the Climbing Out of Homelessness climb team.
+“I have these two beautiful children (Ally is 5 and Bubba is 3) that I wasn’t being the best mom too, so I was willing to try anything,” she said of joining the Climbing Out climb team.
 30-day-programs had failed her before, and she had to hit rock bottom before finding her way here. “[The Climb Team] is a commitment I’m sticking to!” she says, “It is a healthy replacement that gets me motivated to be strong and healthy.”
 Her goals outside of the climb itself include pursuing a career as a substance abuse counselor while becoming the best mom to her kids.

 Two days ago, on August 8th, 2018, Sarah did the unthinkable.
 She stood atop Mt.
 Rainier.
 14,410ft, the tallest peak in Washington, and a great metaphor for what she has come to accomplish this last year.
 We couldn’t be more proud of her.
 A year ago to the day, she was on another relapse.
 Today she tells us she feels like a whole new person, a better mom, a better friend, and a now one heck of a mountain climber!
 She did it!